PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Experiments

 \subsubsection{Music Separation Database}

-We use a standard music separation database, MusDB18~\cite{MUSDB18}, for the singing vocal extractor pre-training and evaluation in our PoLyScriber models.
+We use a standard music separation database, MusDB18~\cite{MUSDB18}, for the singing vocal extractor pre-training and evaluation in PoLyScriber and its variants.
 MusDB18 is a widely used database for singing voice separation and music source separation tasks, and it contains 150 full-length tracks with separate vocals and accompaniment where 86, 14 and 50 songs are designed for training, validation and testing, respectively.
 All songs are stereo with a sampling rate of 44.1 kHz, as described in~\cite{kong2021decoupling}.